"Experienced Music Students" can learn a new instrument after lunch from 1:00 p.m. to 2:00pm.

 Final Covered Dish Concert

 Summer Music Program

-The Lakewood Summer Recreation will sponsor a comprehensive three-week instrumental music program, from June 26 to July 12, Mondays through Fridays, at the air-conditioned Lakewood High School.
+The Lakewood Summer Recreation will sponsor a comprehensive three-week instrumental music program, from June 25 to July 13, Mondays through Fridays, at the

 This outstanding program is designed for beginning through advanced students of grades 4 to 12.

 Please note rehearsal and sectional practice times below.

 3. String Ensemble (meets Monday , Wednesday and Friday

 1. All Shore/All Region/All State Audition Help